loopstick/ArduinoTutorial/README.md

 - If you are using Arduino IDE 2._._ the serial monitor will display at the bottom of the IDE window.

 a little code anatomy:
 - The [setup()](https://www.arduino.cc/reference/en/language/structure/sketch/setup/) function is called when a sketch starts.
-Use it to initialize variables, pin modes, start using libraries, etc. The setup() function will only run once, after each power-up or reset of the Arduino board.
+  - Use it to initialize variables, pin modes, start using libraries, etc.
+  - The setup() function will only run once, after each power-up or reset of the Arduino board.
-- The [loop()](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) After creating a setup() function, which initializes and sets the initial values, the loop() function does precisely what its name suggests, and _loops_ consecutively through your list of instructions to control the Arduino.
+- The [loop()](https://www.arduino.cc/reference/en/language/structure/sketch/loop/) the loop() function does precisely what its name suggests, and _loops_ consecutively through your list of instructions to control the Arduino.
+  - The loop() functions runs continuously as long as the Arduino is powered on.
+  - Each instruction is executed in order from top to bottom.
+  - Arduino only executes one instruction at a time.

 More on the specific functions and variables soon!
 Let's make something happen in the real world first.

 ### How to use Arduino to turn something ON and OFF
-How does the program (sketch) do this? (all described in the [Blink tutorial](http://arduino.cc/en/Tutorial/Blink))

 Copy or download the code below rather than the Arduino tutorial code included in File > Examples.
 (The new version of Blink uses a helpful pointer to BUILTIN_LED, which makes part of the following explanation more difficult)